S1 - Being evil minded

 - The Bible is the word of God and believers must live by what is written in it (John 14:15),

 Manipulation of the masses through the use of false religions has been an age-old weapon among a few evil people whether it is because of money and greed or just wrongful zeal.
+Unfortunately, it does even happen within the guise of the church.

-It is a grave sin to teach and perpetual a false gospel.
+Of course, it is a grave sin to teach and perpetual a false gospel.